Quicksort: Average-case analysis

 To sort an array of n distinct elements, quicksort takes O(n log n) time in expectation, averaged over all n! permutations of n elements with equal probability.
 Alternatively, if the algorithm selects the pivot uniformly at random from the input array, the same analysis can be used to bound the expected running time for any input sequence; the expectation is then taken over the random choices made by the algorithm (Cormen et al., Introduction to Algorithms, Section 7.3).

-Three common proofs to this claim use percentiles, recurrences, and binary search trees, each providing different insights into quicksort's workings.
+Three common proofs of this claim use percentiles, recurrences, and binary search trees, each providing different insights into quicksort's workings.

 Using percentiles

 If each pivot has rank somewhere in the middle 50 percent, that is, between the 25th percentile and the 75th percentile, then it splits the elements with at least 25% and at most 75% on each side.
 Consistently choosing such pivots would only have to split the list at most $\log_{4/3} n$ times before reaching lists of size 1, yielding an O(n log n) algorithm.

-When the input is a random permutation, the pivot has a random rank, and so it is not guaranteed to be in the middle 50 percent.
-However, when starting from a random permutation, each recursive call's pivot has a random rank in its list, and therefore is in the middle 50 percent approximately half the time.
-Imagine that a coin is flipped: heads means that the rank of the pivot is in the middle 50 percent, tail means that it isn't.
+When the input is a random permutation, the pivot has a random rank, and so it is not guaranteed to be in the middle 50%.
+However, when starting from a random permutation, each recursive call's pivot has a random rank in its list, and therefore is in the middle 50% approximately half the time.
+Imagine that a coin is flipped: heads means that the rank of the pivot is in the middle 50%, tails means that it is not.
 Now imagine that the coin is flipped over and over until it gets k heads.
-Although this could take a long time, on average only 2k flips are required, and the chance that the coin won't get k heads after 100k flips is highly improbable (this can be made rigorous using Chernoff bounds).
+Although this could take a long time, on average only 2k flips are required, and the chance that the coin will not obtain k heads after 100k flips is highly improbable (this can be made rigorous using Chernoff bounds).
 By the same argument, Quicksort's recursion will terminate on average at a call depth of only $2 \log_{4/3} n$.
 But if its average call depth is O(log n), and each level of the call tree processes at most n elements, the total amount of work done on average is the product, O(n log n).
-The algorithm does not have to verify that the pivot is in the middle half as long as it is a consistent amount of times.
+The algorithm does not have to verify that the pivot is in the middle half as long as it is a consistent number of times.